Sovereignty goddess: Historical evidence

 The story is transparently a pseudo-history composed in support of the claim of the Uí Néill dynasty to dominance in Ireland.

+In Medieval literature

+Following the Christianisation of the modern Celtic nations, the Sovereignty Goddess remained a powerful aspect of Medieval Welsh literature and the oral traditions in both Wales and Ireland.
+Following the Conquest of Wales in the thirteenth century, the Goddess Rhiannon found new relevance as a well known figure who survived a war, endured unjust punishments and as a mother figure who had lost her children, she came to serve as an inspiration to the Welsh people in the wake of finally losing their own sovereignty.
+Rhiannon's grace in the loss of her queenship served as an example to her people, shapeshifting from a noblewoman to workhorse and offering service to the visitors while never losing sight of the truth and the sovereignty within herself.

 Criticism

 The fairly strong evidence for a tradition of sovereignty goddesses in early Ireland has led to a fashion in Celtic scholarship for interpreting other female characters as euhemerised sovereignty goddesses, or for arguing that the portrayals of women have been influenced by traditions of sovereignty goddesses.

 This way of reading medieval Celtic female characters goes back to the 1920s, and is related to the myth and ritual school of scholarship.
 For example, the protagonist of the Welsh Canu Heledd is sometimes read in this way, and figures as diverse as Guenevere; the Cailleach Bhéirre; Medb; Rhiannon; warrior women such as the Morrígan, Macha and Badb; and the loathly lady of Chaucer's Wife of Bath's Tale have been viewed in the same light.
 Britta Irslinger has argued that female characters in early Irish literature whose names relate to ruling or the supernatural, or who have been named after kingdoms, originate as sovereignty goddesses, whereas those whose names relate to drink or some other benefit of the hall were queens.

 However, recent scholarship has tended to criticise these assumptions, in both medieval Irish and related material.
 For example, the portrayals of Gormflaith ingen Donncadha (d.
 861), Gormflaith ingen Flann Sinna (c.
 870–948), and Gormflaith ingen Murchada (960–1030) have all been read as showing influence from the idea of the sovereignty goddess, but this has been shown to rest on little evidence.
 Likewise the role of the Empress of Constantinople, who appears in the Middle Welsh Peredur but not in its French source, has been found to be open to other readings.
 Even where female characters might historically owe something to traditions of sovereignty goddesses, reading them primarily through this lens has been argued to be limiting and reductive.